Chicago Credit Reporting Lawyers

 If you are a victim of identity theft from unlawful disclosures of your credit report, we can also help you understand what options you have in order to protect your consumer rights.
-Attorney Keith J. Keogh takes the time to understand clients' needs and keeps them informed at every step of the legal process so they feel involved in their case.
+The Attorneys at Keogh Law, Ltd. take the time to understand clients’ needs and keep them informed at every step of the legal process so they feel involved in their case.

 Contact Our Firm Today